-- If the issue contained within the petition does not relate to any functions or responsibilities of the District Council, but does relate to a matter for which Essex County Council or other body or partner is responsible, the petition will be forwarded to that organisation and the lead petitioner advised accordingly. - Each petition received shall be based on a tiered system whereby: - (a) A valid petition containing 30 to 249 signatures from Tendring residents or non-residents who can be clearly identified as either working or studying in Tendring, will be reported to Council for information.
-It will then be presented at the next meeting of the Cabinet and then, if requested, a report will be brought back to Cabinet for consideration; - (b) A valid petition containing 250, or more, signatures from Tendring residents or non-residents who can be clearly identified as either working or studying in Tendring, will be reported to Council to advise that the petition has been received.
-Once it has been investigated, a report will be prepared and presented with the petition at the next meeting of the Council for consideration. - (c) The appropriate Ward Member(s) be informed of receipt of a petition and any action to be taken. - Note: Where the subject of a petition requires urgent action (i.e. it cannot wait until the following meeting of the Council) it is proposed that the petition be investigated and a report be presented to the next meeting of the Council.
+- If the issue contained within the petition is not something which the Council would ordinary consider in public (e.g. a matter relating to the personal or financial affairs of an individual), as it would require the disclosure of confidential or exempt information (as defined in local government law) the lead petitioner will be informed accordingly, explaining the reasons why the petition cannot be accepted under this scheme and where appropriate, referring the petitioner to the relevant department and advising them as to how their views can be expressed via alternative means. - If the issue contained within the petition does not relate to any functions or responsibilities of the District Council, but does relate to a matter for which Essex County Council or other body or partner is responsible, the petition will be forwarded to that organisation and the lead petitioner advised accordingly. - Each petition received shall be based on a tiered system whereby: - (a) A valid petition containing 30 to 249 500 signatures from Tendring residents or nonresidents who can be clearly identified as either working or studying in Tendring, will be reported to Council for information.
+It will then also be presented at to the next first practicable meeting of the Cabinet and then, if requested, a report will be brought back to Cabinet for consideration; - (b) A valid petition containing 250 501, or more signatures from Tendring residents or non-residents who can be clearly identified as either working or studying in Tendring, will be reported to Council to advise that the petition has been received.
+Once it has been investigated, a report will be prepared and presented with the petition at the next meeting of the Council for consideration.
+If it relates to a matter that is an Executive function under the law the petition will also be presented to the first practicable meeting of the Cabinet and any views, comments or recommendations made by Cabinet will be incorporated into the aforementioned report to Council. - (c) The appropriate Ward Member(s) will be informed of receipt of a petition and any action to be taken.

+Note: Where the subject of a petition requires urgent action (i.e. it cannot wait until the following meeting of the Council) it is proposed that the petition be investigated and a report be presented to the next first available meeting of the Council (or Cabinet if it relates to a matter that is an Executive function under the law).

 In the period immediately before an election or referendum the Council may need to deal with petitions differently.
-If this is the case, the Council will explain the reasons and discuss the revised timescale that will apply
+If this is the case, the Council Head of Democratic Services &